appcypher/awesome-wasm-runtimes/README.md

 ## <a name="lucet"></a>[Lucet](https://github.com/fastly/lucet) <sup>[top⇈](#contents)</sup>
 > Lucet is a native WebAssembly compiler and runtime.
 It is designed to safely execute untrusted WebAssembly programs inside your application.

+> NOTE: Lucet is now in maintenance mode.
+Work has been moved to [wasmtime](https://github.com/bytecodealliance/wasmtime/).

 * **Languages written in**